Chiamaka Nnadozie: Club career

+Paris FC

-On January 22, 2020 she signed for the French side Paris FC on 18 month deal.
+On 22 January 2020 she signed for the French side Paris FC on 18 month deal.
+Arriving at Paris FC from River Angels FC, Chiamaka Nnadozie immediately became a key part of the team.
+Named Arkema Premier League's best goalkeeper in 2023–24 Division 1 Féminine, she left Paris FC after a magnificent victory in the Coupe de France, in which she played a key role.
+She made 16 European appearances for Paris FC between 2022 and 2025.

+Brighton & Hove Albion

+On 27 June 2025, it was announced that Nnadozie would be joining The Seagulls from 1 July 2025 when her contract with Paris FC expires, subject to the usual regulatory processes.

 International career

-During the 2018 FIFA U-20 Women's World Cup Nnadozie played all 4 matches.
+During the 2018 FIFA U-20 Women's World Cup Nnadozie played all four matches.
 Against Haiti she received the "Dare to Shine" Player of the Match award for her good performance.
 Not much after the U-20 Tournament she was also selected for the 2018 Africa Women Cup of Nations where she stayed on the bench for all five matches, then at the 2019 Women WAFU Cup she was in goal for the Super Falcons spectacular performance.

 At age 19, Nnadozie was named to the senior national team (commonly known as the Super Falcons) to compete at the 2019 FIFA Women's World Cup in France.
 As Nigeria's starting goalkeeper in the team's 2–0 victory over Korea, Nnadozie became the youngest goalkeeper to keep a clean sheet at the World Cup.

 After the World Cup, Nnadozie again helped the Falconets to Gold medal at the African Games in Morocco saving three penalties in the shootout against Cameroon.

+On 16 June 2023, she was included in the 23-player Nigerian squad for the FIFA Women's World Cup 2023.

+In the first game of the Women's World Cup against Olympic champions Canada, Nnadozie was the captain for the Super Falcons.
+She made three saves, including stopping a 50th-minute penalty from Christine Sinclair.
+Her performances in the game secured a goalless draw for the Super Falcons, earned herself a Player of the Match award and garnered international attention.

+Nnadozie was called up to the Nigeria squad for the 2024 Summer Olympics.

+On 20 June 2025, Nnadozie was named in the final Nigeria squad for the 2024 Women's Africa Cup of Nations WAFCON, taking place from 5 to 27 July 2025.
+Placed in Group B their matches are against Tunisia, Botswana and Algeria.

+She was part of the Nigerian women national team squad that won the 2025 Women's Africa Cup of Nations and was the best goal keeper of the tournament.
+Subsequently, she was awarded the national honour Officer of the Order of the Niger.